 Brown Butter

-All three parts of this recipe require brown butter.
+Note: All three parts of this recipe require brown butter.
 To save time, I brown all of the butter at once then separate it.
-If you are making the apple blondies with the glaze, you need a total of 1 cup and 1 tablespoon butter (240 g).
-If you omit the glaze, you need ¾ cup and 1 tablespoon butter (184 g).
+If you are making the apple blondies with the glaze addition, you need a total of 1 cup and 1 tablespoon (240g) butter.
+If you omit the glaze, you need ¾ cup and 1 tablespoon (184g) butter.

-In a medium-sized frying pan, heat butter over medium heat.
-Stir frequently for a few minutes.
+In a medium pan, heat butter over medium heat while stirring.
 The butter will melt and then begin to foam.
 It is at this point that the butter begins to brown.
 You will see tiny brown specks and it should smell of toasted nuts.
-Be careful not to overdo it.
-The brown butter can quickly burn and turn the specks black.
-As soon as you see a little browning and notice the nutty smell, remove the pan from the heat.

 Apples